 - The number of red blood cells, white blood cells, and platelets.

 - The amount of hemoglobin (the protein that carries oxygen) in the red blood cells.

 - The portion of the sample made up of red blood cells.

 Complete blood count (CBC).
 Blood is collected by inserting a needle into a vein and allowing the blood to flow into a tube.
 The blood sample is sent to the laboratory and the red blood cells, white blood cells, and platelets are counted.
 The CBC is used to test for, diagnose, and monitor many different conditions.

-- Peripheral blood smear: A procedure in which a sample of blood is checked for the presence of blast cells, number and kinds of white blood cells, the number of platelets, and changes in the shape of blood cells.
+Peripheral blood smear: A procedure in which a sample of blood is checked for blast cells, the number and kinds of white blood cells, the number of platelets, and changes in the shape of blood cells.

 Bone marrow aspiration and biopsy.
 After a small area of skin is numbed, a Jamshidi needle (a long, hollow needle) is inserted into the patient's hip bone.
 Samples of blood, bone, and bone marrow are removed for examination under a microscope.

 Cytogeneticanalysis: A laboratory test in which the cells in a sample of blood or bone marrow are viewed under a microscope to look for certain changes in the chromosomes.
 Other tests, such as fluorescence in situ hybridization (FISH), may also be done to look for certain changes in the chromosomes.